sleroy/spring-cqrs-arch/README.md

 The WIKI contains the up-to-date documentation of the framework.
 Please check there for the configuration, the tutorial and other topics.

+* 0.8.0 : refactor the command execution listener to allow storing informations in the command runner.

+* 0.7.0 : Better integration with Spring Boot

 https://github.com/sleroy/spring-cqrs-arch/wiki